UCDavisLibrary/ava/docs/methods.md

 In the interest of keeping the dataset clean and organized, AVAs that share a partial boundary are matched along this boundary.
 In these cases, the border that is kept is the one that is of higher detail, i.e. larger-scale maps.
 If the two AVAs have the same level of detail, priority goes to the more recent AVA.
 For AVAs with revisions that update maps but keep the same borders, all versions should be matched to the most recent map.
 Some exceptions can be made, but all border-matching decisions should be documented in the used maps attribute of the edited AVA.

 Border matching can be done manually with QGIS's snapping tool, but for longer sections of boundary, it is best to copy/paste coordinates between the GeoJSON files.
-To locate the start and end points of the section of border, add vertices here that are far enough away from the rest of the AVA that the latitude or longitude is at least a full decimal degree away from any other point in the AVA (for example, if the latitude of AVA is between 34 and 35 degrees North, create a point at either 33 or 36).
+To locate the start and end points of the section of the border, add vertices here that are far enough away from the rest of the AVA that the latitude or longitude is at least a full decimal degree away from any other point in the AVA (for example, if the latitude of AVA is between 34 and 35 degrees North, create a point at either 33 or 36).
 Then you can ctrl+F the GeoJSON file with this coordinate (include the decimal or you will get a lot of returns, so "33." or "36.").
 Do this for the start and end of the section, and now you can select every coordinate in between.
 Occasionally, the start of the polygon (first coordinate in the GeoJSON) will be inside the section being matched, in which case the section will be split between the beginning of the coordinate list and the end, with the rest of the polygon in between.
 Also be aware of the order of coordinates, or direction of winding.
 If two avas share a boundary but don't overlap, then the matched borders are going in opposite directions, and you will have to change the winding order of one of them using st_reverse in R before copy-pasting coordinates.
 Make sure to undo the reverse after, all AVAs should be wound counterclockwise (see rcode/check_winding_order.R).

 ### Quality Control Methods